gallnt/glnt/data-science.md

 DSC 80 - The Practice and Application of Data Science

-DSC 96 - Workshop in Data Science
+DSC 155/Math 182 - Hidden Data in Random Matrices

 __Below is a list of math courses that I have taken in UCSD:__